EliaSippola/small-websites/README.md

 Websites:

 - SPA-1
 Small single page application that uses `react-router-dom` to display multiple different contents on same page.
+Some of the EXC website functionality is added here as well.

 - SPA-2
 Small website that uses multiple react features, and `react-icons` package

 - EXC-1
 CRA based app where goal is to create function based components from class based ones.

+- EXC-2
+CRA based app that uses api to show traffic cameras in finland. functionality added to SPA-1 as well.

+- EXC-3
+Small website that reads and displays data from json.
+Functionality added to SPA-1

+- EXC-4
+Small website that uses `styled-components` package.